icedjello/github-resume/README.md

 ### Shadcn/ui

 If at any point you thought this CV looked good, that's because I used Shadcn/ui.
 It's a bunch of components you can copy and paste from the internet (it also has a nifty little CLI).
 It looks great, professional and modern.
 It's super simple to adjust, and for some reason it's completely free!

+## But How!?

+Will write this up when I can.